OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/pisp/file-payment-consents.md

 #### Status

-Once the PSU authorises the payment-consent resource, the StatusCode of the payment-consent resource will be updated with "Authorised".
+Once the PSU authorises the payment-consent resource, the StatusCode of the payment-consent resource will be updated with "AUTH".

 If the PSU rejects the consent or the file-payment-consent has failed some other ASPSP validation, the StatusCode will be set to "RJCT".